 There are many reasons why companies decide to lease items rather than buy them.
-The primary benefit of leasing is that you’re able to enjoy the advantages of ownership without the risk – in the case of real estate, most maintenance is handled by the lessor.
+When leasing, a company can benefit from the advantages of ownership without the risk – in the case of real estate, most maintenance is handled by the lessor.
 However, the lessee might pay a small fee for common area maintenance.

 Buying is often considered to be a good long-term investment.
-Given the fact that rent payments likely increase each year and payments on a building you own usually have a fixed overhead, buying may be the best investment for your company.
+Given that rent payments are likely to increase each year and payments on a building you own typically have a fixed overhead, buying may be the best investment for your company.
 For a business that is stable and plans to stay in one place for a long time, buying may be more sensible than leasing real estate.

 When you’re performing your lease vs buy analysis, there are several questions you must ask yourself:

 No matter your industry, every business has certain equipment they must have in order to get the job done.
 Some types of equipment, such as computers, will need to be updated in a semi-regular time frame, and having a lease allows your team to stay up to date.
 Additionally, things like forklifts, golf carts, and other tools can be expensive.
 Leasing them allows you to use them without exorbitant fees.

 Even though leasing equipment is often less expensive, it is important to be sure you know the terms of your lease.
 Be sure your lease ends around the same time you’ll be done using the equipment or your company is ready to move into a bigger space, or you could end up overpaying.
 Additionally, keep in mind that equipment can be sold when you no longer need it.